Skip to content | Contact Us

 • Use of animals in teaching

-• Use of animals in post-graduate surgical training
+• Use of animals undergoing surgical procedures for educational purposes

 • Animals in schools